Funded by Senate Bill 1407

 This project will provide a new, four-courtroom facility that will consolidate all criminal court functions in one location.
 The Imperial County Courthouse will continue to hear civil, family, small claims, and traffic cases.
 The Brawley courthouse will be closed.

 The approximately 47,000 square-foot courthouse will be built on a 3.6-acre site located on Wake Avenue between Merrill Center Drive and Thomas Drive, midway between the historic courthouse and juvenile hall.
 The project is funded through court user fees, penalties, and assessments rather than taxpayer revenues.

 California Environmental Quality Act (CEQA) Compliance

-The AOC complied with CEQA by filing a categorical exemption for this project's preferred site on August 12, 2011.
+The Judicial Council complied with CEQA by filing a categorical exemption for this project's preferred site on August 12, 2011.

 Construction Manager at Risk

 What is the current status of the project?

 The New Imperial County Criminal Courthouse in El Centro is in the architectural design-working drawings phase, with an expected construction completion date in winter 2018.
 This schedule is subject to change.